github/developer.github.com/content/v3/users.md

 ## Get all users

-This provides a dump of every user, in the order that they signed up for GitHub.
+Lists all users, in the order that they signed up on GitHub.

 Note: Pagination is powered exclusively by the `since` parameter.
 Use the [Link header](/v3/#link-header) to get the URL for the next page of